Accommodation fees for Writtle

 What's included

-Your fees include a meal allowance to be taken in the Garden Room restaurant and other outlets on campus during term-time.
+Your fees include a meal plan during teaching weeks only (29 weeks), which include an evening meal Monday – Friday, and a brunch service on Saturday/Sunday.
+Meals are not transferable if not taken.
 Meals are not included during the Christmas and Easter holidays.
 No refunds are available for any meals not taken.
-Further details can be found in the Residents' Handbook.

 All rooms are single occupancy (unless stated otherwise).